-- · 7,253,866 shares of common stock issuable upon the exercise of stock options outstanding as of June 30, 2013 at a weighted-average exercise price of \$2.05 per share; - 4,834,078 shares of common stock issuable upon the exercise of warrants outstanding as of June 30, 2013 at exercise prices of \$2.44 per share (January 2010 4,525,978 shares) and \$1.25 per share (December 2010 308,100 shares) in each case, before any adjustment related to this offering, which warrants are exercisable to purchase common stock; and - · 12,308 shares of preferred stock outstanding as of June 30, 2013.
+- 7,253,866 shares of common stock issuable upon the exercise of stock options outstanding as of June 30, 2013 at a weighted-average exercise price of \$2.05 per share; - 4,834,078 shares of common stock issuable upon the exercise of warrants outstanding as of June 30, 2013 at exercise prices of \$2.44 per share (January 2010 4,525,978 shares) and \$1.25 per share (December 2010 308,100 shares) in each case, before any adjustment related to this offering, which warrants are exercisable to purchase common stock; and - 12,308 shares of preferred stock outstanding as of June 30, 2013.

-Each \$0.25 increase (decrease) in the assumed public offering price of \$0.55 per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on August 7, 2013, would increase (decrease) the as adjusted amount of cash and cash equivalents, working capital, total assets and total shareholders' equity by approximately \$6,341,000, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$0.25 increase (decrease) in the assumed public offering price of \$0.57 per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on August 9, 2013, would increase (decrease) the as adjusted amount of cash and cash equivalents, working capital, total assets and total shareholders' equity by approximately \$4,079,000, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase of 1,000,000 shares in the number of shares offered by us would increase the as adjusted amount of cash and cash equivalents, and total shareholders' equity by approximately \$512,000, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each decrease of 1,000,000 shares in the number of shares offered by us would decrease the as adjusted amount of cash and cash equivalents, and total shareholders' equity by approximately \$512,000, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
+Each increase of 1,000,000 shares in the number of shares offered by us would increase the as adjusted amount of cash and cash equivalents, and total shareholders' equity by approximately \$530,000, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each decrease of 1,000,000 shares in the number of shares offered by us would decrease the as adjusted amount of cash and cash equivalents, and total shareholders' equity by approximately \$530,000, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each decrease of 1,000,000 shares in the number of shares offered by us would decrease the as adjusted amount of cash and cash equivalents, and total shareholders' equity by approximately \$530,000, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each decrease of 1,000,000 shares in the number of shares offered by us would decrease the as adjusted amount of cash and cash equivalents, and total shareholders' equity by approximately \$530,